Designer & Builder of the Spring 2025 Hospital Home Lottery Showhome

 An estimate is still quite an undertaking.
 This is why we’ve created our concepts phase so you can get a ballpark figure without the commitment and cost of heading straight into our design phase.

 Pro tip: Clients who have come to us with their drawings done independently by an architectural technologist end up having a lot of revisions once we get our design eye on them from a functionality perspective during our concepts and design phase that they aren’t any money ahead had they just came to Hometown in the first place.
+Check out our blog post to learn more about this common mistake.

 Hold up.
 Are we talking just the actual construction process?
 Or the time it takes to design and build a custom home?